maxrtorres/user-backend/README.md

 # User Backend

-This is a backend application for storing and retrieving data on a set of social media users.
+This is a backend application to store and retrieve data on a set of social media users.
 Basic user data is maintained such as username and social media posts.

 Here is how it works: